 As an odd postscript, the Kinks finished the show (and what an awkward position that must have been) with a rough version of their first hit, “You Really Got Me.”
 I have yet to see guitarist Dave Davies actually replicate the wild guitar solo on that song in any filmed or TV performance, and he doesn’t do it here either.

 Compared to the United States, England is a very small place.
 When I lived there from 2000-2002, stories would often pop up in the news about the demise of a major or minor band member from the sixties groups.
-Some of these guys had gone on to continued fame and wealth (especially if they wrote the songs and thus continued to earn royalties), but most quickly descended into obscurity with little financial gain after a few years of rabid worldwide acclaim.
+Some of these musicians had gone on to continued fame and wealth (especially if they wrote the songs and thus continued to earn royalties), but most quickly descended into obscurity with little financial gain after a few years of rabid worldwide acclaim.
 Two members of Gerry and the Pacemakers opened an automobile repair garage, while a third reportedly drove taxis back in Liverpool.
 A member of the Troggs (“Wild Thing”) wound up back in his hometown of Andover in Hampshire, working in the warehouse of the book publisher that employed me there as its Technology Director.
-Fame typically has a short half-life.
+“British Invasion Fame” had a short half-life.